zer0int/CLIP-XAI-GUI/README.md

 - Upload an image, get a CLIP 'opinion' (text) about the image
 - --> Gradient Ascent -> optimize text embeddings for cosine similarity with image embedding -> tokenizer -> CLIP 'opinion' words
 - Guess where CLIP was 'looking' for a given predicted word by setting a ROI (optional) & see what CLIP was 'looking' at
-- --> "GradCAM" - like heatmap of salient features
+- --> "GradCAM" - like heatmap of salient features / attention visualization

 ## Installation & Running